dipjyotimetia/oldmonk/README.md

 	</test>
 </suite>
 ```
-At this point, browser will be launched and test will be executed.
+At this point, chrome browser will be launched and test will be executed.
 Reports will be generated inside test-output folder.
+Currently supported browsers are `firefox`, `chrome` and `ie`.

 # Additional Information